Smooth Exact Gradient Descent Learning in Spiking Neural Networks: Abstract

 \section{Abstract}

-Artificial neural networks are highly successfully trained with backpropagation.
-For spiking neural networks, however, a similar gradient descent scheme seems prohibitive due to the sudden, disruptive (dis-)appearance of spikes.
-Here, we demonstrate exact gradient descent learning based on spiking dynamics that change only continuously.
-These are generated by neuron models whose spikes vanish and appear at the end of a trial, where they do not influence other neurons anymore.
+Gradient descent prevails in artificial neural network training, but seems inept for spiking neural networks as small parameter changes can cause sudden, disruptive (dis-)appearances of spikes.
+Here, we demonstrate exact gradient descent based on continuously changing spiking dynamics.
+These are generated by neuron models whose spikes vanish and appear at the end of a trial, where it cannot influence subsequent dynamics.
 This also enables gradient-based spike addition and removal.
-We apply our learning scheme to induce and continuously move spikes to desired times, in single neurons and recurrent networks.
-Further, it achieves competitive performance in a benchmark task using deep, initially silent networks.
-Our results show how non-disruptive learning is possible despite discrete spikes.
+We illustrate our scheme with various tasks and setups, including recurrent and deep, initially silent networks.